 We interviewed a student that changed his majors (often) to help answer any questions you may have!
 A little background to our interviewee, J: an incoming third year studying at UC Berkeley, originally from the East Coast.
 Read on to see his story!

-1. What did you enter as?
+1. Which major did you enter with?
 What did you change to?
-What major are you currently?
+And finally, what major are you currently?

 So, I originally came to Berkeley intending to be pre-med and so I was studying Molecular Cell Biology (MCB).
 After one semester, I realized it wasn’t really for me despite my interest in STEM and Biology so I changed to the business track.
 I wanted to study at Haas or at least economics.
 Ultimately, I realized something in the middle would be my best fit.
 I am now studying economics and public policy while later planning to pursue an MBA in healthcare management.

 2. For each major, what was the motivation behind it?